OCT Tip 243 was originally published on October 14th, 2022.

 Analysis

-The patient was diagnosed with a pattern dystrophy.
+This patient was diagnosed with a sub-ILM hemorrhage secondary to proliferative retinopathy.

-In this tip's accompanying 8 min. video, we will review:
+In this tip's accompanying 11 min. video, we'll review:

 OCT Tip